DreymaR/BigBagKbdTrix/README.md

 TODO/WIP For the BigBag web pages:
 ----------------------------------
 - A little more air before headings, in the style sheets?
 And a style for large text, without air.
 - Add the Training Topic.
-Under Trickery?
+Under Learning?
 Update its link on the links page; also on Discord.
 - In tarmak.html, cannibalize part of the BIG BAG?
 HALP! section for a main page overview?
 	- The rest of the bag is so easily and clearly accessible from the Tarmak page now
 	- Also make platform boxes for the Tarmak implementations part